 Clerks will not be granted credit for an elective supervised by a member of their immediate or extended family as well as anyone with whom they have a personal relationship with or have another conflict of interest.
-Additionally, clerks will not be granted credit for an elective with any physician providing care to them, or physicians with the Office of Student Affairs. https://medicine.usask.ca/policies/conflict-of-interest.php

-Clerks are strongly encouraged to meet with a Career Advisor prior to their electives application to develop a personalized learning plan for their elective year.
-All students must submit their electives worksheet to the UGME office; ugme.electives@usask.ca which is then sent to the appropriate Year Chair/ Site Coordinator for approval, recognizing that changes may occur due to scheduling.
-Focus will be placed on the 13 weeks of electives prior to CaRMS.
+Additionally, Clerks will not be granted credit for an elective with any physician providing care to them, or physicians with the Office of Student Affairs. https://medicine.usask.ca/policies/conflict-of-interest.php Clerks are strongly encouraged to meet with a Career Advisor prior to their electives application to develop a personalized learning plan for their elective year.
+All students must submit their electives worksheet to the UGME office (ugme.electives@usask.ca) which is then sent to the appropriate Year Chair/ Site Coordinator for approval, recognizing that changes may occur due to scheduling.
+Focus will be placed on the 12 weeks of electives prior to CaRMS.

-All elective applications must be requested through the appropriate Department Coordinators via Sharepoint.
-Electives cannot be scheduled directly with an individual preceptor or site as this impedes departmental scheduling and coordination of clerks.
+All elective applications must be requested through the appropriate Department Coordinators.
+Electives cannot be scheduled directly with an individual preceptor or site as this impedes departmental scheduling and coordination of Clerks.
 Clerks looking for a certain experience must include this request in their elective form or speak with the Department Coordinator.
-Before starting an elective, clerks must have approval from the Year Chair or Year Site Coordinator.
-Clerks must ensure pertinent information regarding each elective is current and accurate in One45, and are responsible for completing and submitting the elective summative assessment form as well as the elective evaluation.

-All clerks must complete a minimum of 14 weeks of electives.
-There are 16 weeks of electives scheduled, but this will allow two weeks for unforeseen circumstances (e.g. self-isolation, etc.).
+Clerks must ensure pertinent information regarding each elective is current and accurate in One45.
+The Clerk is responsible for ensuring an Elective Assessment form is completed by the preceptor and submitted on One45 within 6 weeks of the elective end date.
+Failure to do so will be considered a failed elective and no credit will be granted.
+The Clerk is responsible for completing the appropriate elective evaluation within 4 weeks of the elective end date and submitting it on One45.
+All Clerks must complete a minimum of 20 weeks of electives.
+There are 22 weeks of electives scheduled, with the potential for 1 week (plus 1 week carry over from Year 3) of vacation time, and the potential for two weeks of remediation/independent learning time.
 Please note the maximum amount of time away from an elective in order to be considered complete is 3 days out of a 2-week elective.
 One-week electives can be counted towards the total number, but no vacation time will be allowed during this week.

 An elective must be passed in order to receive credit.
-If a student fails an elective for whatever reason, they may be required to remediate, even if they have met the 14 week minimum.
+If a student fails an elective for whatever reason, they may be required to remediate, even if they have met the 20 week minimum.
 Most electives are a minimum of two weeks in duration.
 Typically, a maximum of 6 weeks will be allowed.
 Electives start on Monday (Tuesday in the case of statutory holidays) and end on Friday.
 Weekends are for travel time.
 It is recommended that Clerks choose to participate in electives in Saskatchewan during the CaRMS match results to facilitate working on the second iteration and accessing the support to do so.